LincsLabs/docs/docs/lancaster.md

 - Your packaged Lancaster Bomber.
 - A clear, flat table top for assembly.
-- 4mm and 6mm allen (hex) keys.
+- 4mm and 5mm allen (hex) keys.
-- 10mm, 13mm and 17mm spanners.
+- 1x 10mm, 2x 13mm and 2x 17mm spanners.
 - Power drill and 6mm masonary drill bit (if fixing to a masonary wall)
+- 1x Posi-drive screwdriver for the wall bracket screws

 !!!
 DANGER
     There are likely to be sharp edges present in the laser cut parts.
 Please be careful during assembly and wear appropriate gloves.